rajeshsola/rajeshsola.github.io/profile.md

 - VBA Macros – Interoperability, Ooo project day, FOSS.in 2007, Bangalore.

-Slides of some of these sessions are hosted in my linked in profile and slideshare.net/rajeshsola
+Slides of some of these sessions are hosted in my linked in profile and [slideshare.net/rajeshsola](slideshare.net/rajeshsola)

-#### My Articles - Published in recent years
+#### Articles published in recent years

 - The Role of Open Source Software in Engineering Education, Open Source For You, February 2020